Federaffo/CLI_NoteTaker/README.md

 # CLI_NoteTaker
-A very simple bash script for taking and organizing simple text notes.
+A very simple bash script for taking simple text notes.

 # How to use